angular-ui/bootstrap/src/pagination/docs/readme.md

   _(Default: `angular.noop`)_ -
   An optional expression assigned the total number of pages to display.

+* `page-label`-
+  An optional expression to override the page label based on passing the current page indexes.
+Supports page number with `$page` in the template.

 * `previous-text`
   <small class="badge">C</small>
   _(Default: `Previous`)_ -